talestsp/football-match-prediction/README.md

 It is not fair to compare their Cross-Validation results because the dataset the input dataset is not the same.
 Then the `tvalid` dataset is used.

-The score comparison between models fitted with and withou class balacing is assessed by evaluating predictions over the `tvalid` dataset.
-The missing values strategy is also evaluated with it.
-This final evaluation is performed in the  [7.2-ModelSelectionAndPrediction.ipynb/](notebooks/7.2-ModelSelectionAndPrediction.ipynb) jupyter notebook.

 # Prediction
 The best model performance, according to the experiment notebooks, are re-built and applied to `test` dataset in the [8-BuildBestModelAndPredict.ipynb](notebooks/8-BuildBestModelAndPredict.ipynb) notebooks.
 It also builds the submission file to be evaluated at Kaggle.